This is a foundational article to understand power dynamics.

 Power and power dynamics are not all about blatant and obvious attacks.

 As a matter of fact, obvious and blatant attacks are rare.
-The vast majority of the times, you will be dealing with more nuances power moves like undermining, covert frames, covert power moves, and micro-aggressions.
+The vast majority of the times, you will be dealing with more nuanced power moves like undermining, covert frames, covert power moves, and micro-aggressions.

 As we saw in this post, sometimes power moves that put you in the one-down hide behind seemingly helpful and kind words.

-This post helped you recognized -and act- on the more covert power moves.
+This post helped you recognize -and act- on the more covert power moves.